 Merchant Adventurers’ Hall

 The Merchant Adventurers’ Hall in York is an impressive half-timber medieval guildhall on the banks of the River Foss, moments from the Shambles.
-For more than 660 years it’s been the home for York’s entrepreneurs, men who risked or ‘adventured’ their own money in overseas trade, so they could bring back goods and wealth to the city of York.
+For more than 660 years it’s been the home for York’s entrepreneurs.
+These were men who risked or ‘adventured’ their own money in overseas trade, so they could bring back goods and wealth to the city of York.

 There are three main areas in the Merchant Adventurer’s Hall.
 Firstly, the splendid Great Hall, where merchants met to conduct trade and to socialise.
 Next, the Undercroft was an almshouse to tend the sick and help the poor until as late as 1900.
 Lastly, the Chapel offered spiritual care to the merchants and the folks looked after in the almshouse.
 The Hall is still the base for the 160 members of the Company of Merchant Adventurers’ of the City of York.